-Do you hate someone? ; Do you really hate someone? ; You haven’t spoken to him for a while?.
-You’ve been blaming him?
+Do you hate someone? ; Do you hate someone? ; You haven’t spoken to him for a while?
+Have you been blaming him?

 OK then, he wronged you.
 He deceived you.
 He backbites you.
 He lied to you.
 But even in these extreme situations.
-The Qur’an and the Hadith teach us that we have to forgive others (especially those who hurt us the most). if we wish to earn the forgiveness of Allah on the day of Judgement.
-We have all committed many sins. made many mistakes and no doubt we have wronged others. we have deceived others, we have backbit-ed others and no doubt we have lied to others.
+The Qur’an and the Hadith teach us that we must forgive others (especially those who hurt us the most).
+Suppose we wish to earn the forgiveness of Allah on the day of Judgement.
+We have all committed many sins.
+Made many mistakes, and no doubt we have wronged others.
+We have deceived others, backbit-ed others and no doubt we have lied to others.

-So what makes us focus onto brothers’ and sisters’ errors while we remain unconscious of our own.
-Not to forgive is like to live in arrogance, and ignorance of our own shortcomings.
+So what makes us focus on brothers’ and sisters’ errors while we remain unconscious of our own?
+Not forgiving is like living in arrogance and ignorance of our shortcomings.

-If we look at the character of the Prophet (peace be upon him) we can see that he was always forgiving.
+If we look at the character of the Prophet (peace be upon him), we can see that he was always forgiving.
 And never showed enmity (nor hate) to anyone except those who waged war against him.
-There was an old lady who used to throw rubbish in his way every day. on one occasion she did not throw rubbish in the street. so he decided to go and see what was the matter.
-She was ill in bed, to her amazement, the Messenger of Allah (peace be upon him) came to see her and find out about her.
+There was an old lady who used to throw rubbish in his way every day. on one occasion she did not throw rubbish in the street.
+So he decided to go and see what the matter was.
+She was ill in bed.
+To her amazement, the Messenger of Allah (peace be upon him) came to see her and find out about her.
 She accepted Islam.

 This is the example of the man whom we claim to follow.
-Thumamah, as the chief of his tribe had killed many Muslims.
-On his travels, he was caught by the Muslim soldiers. and was taken to the Prophet’s masjid and tied to one of the pillars.
+Thumamah, as the chief of his tribe, had killed many Muslims.
+On his travels, he was caught by the Muslim soldiers.
+And was taken to the Prophet’s masjid and tied to one of the pillars.
 The Messenger of Allah (peace be upon him) commanded his companions to untie him and give him the best food.
-The Prophet (peace be upon him) was indeed a mercy for the worlds.
+The Prophet (peace be upon him) was indeed mercy for the world.

 We should similarly be merciful with each other.
-First of all, we ourselves should not do anything to upset our brothers and sisters.
-Because this is in itself a part of mercy.
-And then we should forgive those who have upset us or made us angry.
-We will never be a strong Ummah if we are not able to forgive. and if we continue to reap hate in our hearts.
+First, we should not do anything to upset our brothers and sisters because this is a part of mercy.
+And then we should forgive those who have upset or made us angry.
+We will never be a strong Ummah if we cannot forgive.
+And if we continue to reap hate in our hearts.

-Some might say that to forgive is a sign of weakness and humiliation. and for them it is better to be strong and preserve their honor.
-But honor in the eyes of Allah lies in forgiveness… 🙂
+Some might say that forgiving is a sign of weakness and humiliation.
+And for them, it is better to be strong and preserve their honour.
+But honour in the eyes of Allah lies in forgiveness… 🙂

 [Surat Ash-Shuraa 42:43]

-If we are to be really strong then we have to be strong against devil and forgive our brothers and sisters. and in this way maybe Allah will decide in Sha-Allah to forgive ourselves for our many mistakes.
+We must be firm against the devil and forgive our brothers and sisters to be strong.
+And in this way, maybe Allah will decide in Sha-Allah to forgive us for our many mistakes.